kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Examination and attempted removal of foreign body
 	D. Plain facial X-rays
 	E. Orthopantomogram

-#### Answer: C. Examination and attempted removal of foreign body - ?
+#### Answer: C. Examination and attempted removal of foreign body - TRUE
+- Children with a unilateral nasal discharge are most likely to have a nasal foreign body
+- These must be removed with some urgency because of the aspiration risk
+- Foreign bodies are often visible and amenable to removal by experienced instrumentation.

 ### Q23
 The classic visual field defect caused by a _pituitary adenoma_ will be a: